Amelia Darcy, Baroness Darcy (de Knayth)1

 Catherine Anguish1

-Catherine Anguish was born on 21 January 1764.
-She was the daughter of Thomas Anguish.1 She married Sir Francis Godolphin Osborne, 5th Duke of Leeds, son of Sir Thomas Osborne, 4th Duke of Leeds and Lady Mary Godolphin, on 11 October 1788.1 She died on 8 October 1837 at age 73.
+Catherine Anguish was the daughter of Thomas Anguish.1 She married Francis Godolphin Osborne, 5th Duke of Leeds, son of Thomas Osborne, 4th Duke of Leeds and Lady Mary Godolphin, on 11 October 1788.1 She died on 8 October 1837.

-From 11 October 1788, her married name became Osborne.1 As a result of her marriage, Catherine Anguish was styled as Duchess of Leeds on 23 March 1789.
+From 11 October 1788, her married name became Osborne.1 After her marriage, Catherine Anguish was styled as Duchess of Leeds on 23 March 1789.

-Children of Catherine Anguish and Sir Francis Godolphin Osborne, 5th Duke of Leeds
+Children of Catherine Anguish and Francis Godolphin Osborne, 5th Duke of Leeds

 Citations